 No wait, of course THAT is the single most important SaaS metric

-The single most important SaaS metric is retention, because cancellations indicate lack of product/market fit, no matter the cause (price, features, severity of need, duration of need).
+The single most important SaaS metric is retention, because cancellations indicate lack of Product/Market Fit, no matter the cause (price, features, severity of need, duration of need).
 If it cannot be fixed, it means the business is a failure even if other metrics are stellar, because it means customers are rejecting the product.
-Once you’re scaling (i.e. past product/market fit and into tens of millions in revenue), you realize that cancellation scales with total customers whereas growth scales with sales and marketing costs, which means cancellation necessarily and always outgrows inbound activity, thus growth ceases.
+Once you’re scaling (i.e. past Product/Market Fit and into tens of millions in revenue), you realize that cancellation scales exponentially with total customers—whereas new-customer growth scales linearly with sales and marketing costs—which means cancellation necessarily and always outgrows inbound activity, thus growth ceases.
 So, retention is most-important, regardless of stage.

-The single most important SaaS metric is top-line growth, because high revenue growth implies many other (sometimes un-measurable) things are going well, such as product/market fit, ability to get to customers, ability to retain customers, and proving the large size of the addressable—no really, we’re actually addressing it!—market.
+The single most important SaaS metric is top-line growth, because high revenue growth implies many other (even un-measurable) things are going well, such as Product/Market Fit, ability to get to customers, ability to retain customers, and proving the large size of the addressable—no really, we’re actually addressing it!—market.
 High growth is the only way to build a large tech company, because tech market dynamics follow a “winner take all” power law, and the only way to be the biggest is to grow the fastest.
 Fast growth proves every other piece of the company is healthy, or at least healthy enough not to be fatal.
+High-growth companies have all the options—staying independent, raising money, selling.
 It’s also by far the greatest determinant of equity value, because it maximizes both revenue and the revenue-multiple.

 The single most important SaaS metric is net-profit growth, because the days where equity value is determined almost completely by top-line growth died in 2015, and now both public and private markets are rewarding not just growth, but profitable growth.
 Which is better anyway, because it means we’re building sustainable, value-creating companies, not just companies that grow like a virus, without purpose and possibly killing the host.
 The unicorns are dying not for of lack of revenue, but for lack of profit.

-The single most important SaaS metric is the Rule of 40, because either your company needs to be growing fast (in which case burning money is useful in creating long-term value), or your company needs to be very profitable (where generated “value” is literally cash coming out of the business, year over year).
+The single most important SaaS metric is the Rule of 40, because either your company needs to be growing fast (in which case being unprofitable now creates long-term value), or your company needs to be very profitable (where generated “value” is literally cash coming out of the business, over many years).
 The “Rule of 40” achieves this—the sum of YoY revenue growth rate and bottom-line profit margin—the “super-metric” that covers both the “growth” and “profit” phases of a successful company’s lifespan.

 The single most important SaaS metric is NPS (customer satisfaction), because this is the ultimate measure of value-creation, which in turn impacts every other important metric.
-It impacts new growth because only high-NPS customers will participate in word-of-mouth, the least expensive form of marketing and one of the few that continues to scale with the business.
+It impacts new growth because only high-NPS customers will propigate word-of-mouth marketing—the least expensive form of marketing and one of the few that continues to scale with the business.
 It impacts retention because high-NPS implies they’ll stay.
-It even impacts objectively important things which don’t have numeric metrics, such as brand quality and Product relevancy.
+It even impacts objectively important things which don’t have numeric metrics, such as brand quality and Product relevancy and customers who love you even when you screw up.
+It covers not only Product Management but Tech Support and every other function.
 The customer is the fundamental unit of the company, and NPS measures customer health.

 All of these statements are true, for some companies, at some times, in some stages, in some industries, in some markets.
 But the larger point is that companies are more complex than “a single most important metric.”